- Home

 Astronomer in Residence

-The Grand Canyon Astronomer in Residence program spreads awareness and value around Grand Canyon’s pristine dark skies, connecting scientists and educators with visitors.
+The Grand Canyon Astronomer in Residence Program spreads awareness and value around Grand Canyon’s pristine dark skies, connecting scientists and educators with visitors.

 Photo: Dr. David Koerner, Astronomer in Residence 2024 / Lauren Cisneros for GCC